BishopFox/badPods/yaml/priv/README.md

 ## You can create a pod with only privileged: true

 If you only have `privileged=true`, you can eventually get an interactive shell on the node, but you start with non-interactive command execution as root and you'll have to upgrade it if you want interactive access.

-The privesc paths are the same as above.
+One promising privesc path is available if you can schedule your pod to run on the control plane node using the nodeName selector (not possible in most cloud hosted k8s environments).
+Even if you can only schedule your pod on the worker node, you can access the node's kubelet credentials or you can create mirror/static pods in any namespace.
+You can also access any secret mounted within any pod on the node you are on. **In a production cluster, even on a worker node, there is usually at least one pod that has a `token` mounted that is bound to a `service account` that is bound to a `clusterrolebinding`, that gives you access to do things like create pods or view secrets in all namespaces**.

 # Pod Creation